 The biggest challenges of moving to Switzerland

-Pierre Jeronimo, CEO of Geneva Relocation, says the challenges faced by expats vary a bit depending on where in Switzerland they live.
+The challenges faced by expats vary depending on where in Switzerland they live.

 But there are some issues common to most people moving to Switzerland.
 Here are four things everyone planning a move to Switzerland should think about:

 Finding somewhere to live